Peerasu/my-first-repo/README-2.md

 ##############################################################################
 ```

-Then run the script preferably from home directory.
+Then run the script:

 ```
 ~/script_main/01_sra_main.sh
 ```

-After the download is complete.
-The rawdata, in fastq file format, will be in directory:
+After the download is complete, the raw data in fastq file format will be in the directory:
 ```
 ~/01.Rawdata
 ```

 ### Step 0.2 : Download reference genome of host plant

-*** You can download host reference genome from NCBI dataset webpage. ***
+**You can download host reference genome from NCBI dataset webpage.**

 Initially, place the plant reference genome file (.fna.gz) into the directory named for the dataset: